AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ## Test and validation

-Test the solution by triggering the line crossing in AXIS Object Analytics.
-The output should be a red or green light on the Axis strobe siren depending if you have a helmet on or not.
+To test the solution, trigger the line crossing in AXIS Object Analytics.
+The Axis strobe siren should light up red or green, depending on whether you're wearing a helmet.

-To investigate the MQTT messages sent to AWS IoT Core you can login to the AWS Management Console and go to AWS IoT Core.
-Here you can see all the messages if you subscribe with the wildcard `#`.
+To check the MQTT messages sent to AWS IoT Core, log in to the AWS Management Console and go to AWS IoT Core.
+You can see all the messages if you subscribe with the wildcard `#`.

 ![AWS MQTT test client](assets/aws-mqtt-test-client.png)\
 *Screenshot from AWS Management Console*